QuantumHole/cine-vr/README.md

 # Cine-VR
 This is a small test project to check out some mechanisms in OpenGL and OpenVR.

-It renders a scene into HMD (left/right).
-It also blits left eye to GLFW window for debugging.
+It renders a single image into HMD stereoscopically.
+It also shows the left eye view in a companion window on the desktop.
 It demonstrates handling of a menu structure.
 Users can configure some display options via the OpenVR controller.
 Some debug information is printed to the console.

 # Dependencies